Importing Pets- “Arriving in Oman”

 1- Updating vaccinations: all vaccinations should be up to date.

-(All vaccinations should be verified by vaccine sticker with valid batch number, date of expiry, manufacturers name from the vial on your pet’s passport/vaccination card)
+(All vaccinations should be verified by vaccine sticker with valid batch number, date of expiry, and manufacturers name from the vial on your pet’s passport/vaccination card)

 2- Health certificate: after a complete physical examination is done by your veterinarian he/she will issue you with a valid health certificate, this should be obtained 2-3 days prior to travel.